a woman and a child playing in a tent

 Will my child know about her adoption?

 In most states, no. If you adopt a child, they will not know who the birth parents are.
-But some states allow children access to this information.
+However, some states allow children access to this information.
 Many states also allow biological parents and adopted children to register with the state and exchange information.

 Do the birth parents have visitation rights if we adopt a child?